 So many things can disrupt the delicate balance of flora that lives within your gut, so the best way to ensure a healthy gut environment is to maintain sufficient colonies of probiotics, the beneficial gut microbes that support overall health and wellness.

-How are gut Health and Weight Management Connected?
+How Are Gut Health and Weight Management Connected?

 "Increase your exercise routine, decrease your calorie intake, and the pounds will drop right off."
 Sounds easy enough, right?
 This mantra has dominated health and wellness publications for decades, and to be fair, it should work...theoretically.
 The problem with this classic formula is that it depends entirely on the assumption that weight gain is the result of eating too much and exercising too little.